brimdata/zed/docs/lake/design.md

 Data added to a pool can arrive in any order with respect to the pool key.
-While each segment is sorted before it is written, the collection of segments is generally not sorted.
+While each segment is sorted before it is written, the collection of segments is generally not sorted in its initial commit.

 ### Merge